Cécile McLorin Salvant

 she won the Thelonious Monk competition in Washington D.C.

-Over the years, she has developed a curiosity for the history
+Over the years, she has developed a curiosity

-oftentimes unearthing rarely recorded, forgotten songs, with strong
+her repertoire, oftentimes unearthing rarely recorded, forgotten

 McLorin Salvant enjoys popularity in Europe and in the United States,